kyeji1107/Optimizing_genetic_gain_and_diversity_in_seed_orchards/README.md

 - Extensions (optional):
 	- Pairwise coancestry constraints
 	- Pollen contamination
-	- Female and male contribution modeling
+	- Female and male contribution

 ### Requirements
 - AMPL (https://ampl.com)
 - Solver supporting MIQP:
 	- Gurobi (recommended)
 	- Other compatible solvers may also be used

-### How to Run
-1. Install AMPL and a compatible solver
-2. Prepare input data files:
-	- b.dat (breeding values)
-	- l.dat, u.dat (bounds)
-	- c.dat (coancestry matrix)
-3. Set parameters in so.dat
-4. Run the model:
-	ampl so.run

 ### Data Preparation
 - Input data must follow the format expected by AMPL